Dem Rep. Jason Crow breaks with Biden on Afghanistan withdrawal deadline: 'Conditions have changed'

 "That's why the mission must be extended, and we have to do what's necessary to get people out, but it doesn't have to do with a date on the calendar," Crow continued.

-Crow – an Air Force veteran and one of the Democrats’ impeachment managers against former President Donald Trump – said Aug.
+Crow – an Army veteran and one of the Democrats’ impeachment managers against former President Donald Trump – said Aug.
 31 was the date the U.S. set at a "different time" and under "different conditions."

 "Those conditions have changed," Crow remarked.
 "We’re in a different world now than we were in when that date was originally set."